-Kilcor as reported by Cork Constitution, 8th May 1832, presumably the home parish of the bride’s family.
+Kilcor as reported by Cork Constitution, 8th May 1832, the home parish of the bride’s family.
+She, as Mrs

 It was at 'Union Lodge' were the couple's first child, a son was born the following year, as announced

-28th April 1836, names him as Rector of Mogeesha, Ballyvodock East.
+The Southern Reporter, 28th April 1836, naming Rev Gifford as Rector of Mogeesha, Ballyvodock East.